Code of Business Conduct and Ethics

 The obligation to preserve confidential information continues even after employment ends.
 Employees, officers and directors must continue to comply with the provisions of any confidentiality or similar agreement they have signed, but even in the absence of such an agreement, all individuals are under a legal duty to not use or disclose confidential information belonging to the Company.

-All inquiries regarding LGI from non-employees, such as financial analysts and journalists, should be directed to the Chief Executive Officer.
+All inquiries regarding LGI from non-employees, such as financial analysts and journalists, should be directed to the Chief Executive Officer, Investor Relations, or the Chief Financial Officer.
 LGI's policy is to cooperate with every reasonable request of government investigators for information.
 At the same time, LGI is entitled to all the safeguards provided by law for the benefit of persons under investigation or accused of wrongdoing, including legal representation.
-If a representative of any government or government agency seeks an interview with you or requests access to data or documents for the purposes of an investigation, you should refer the representative to our Chief Administrative Officer or our Chief Executive Officer.
+If a representative of any government or government agency seeks an interview with you or requests access to data or documents for the purposes of an investigation, you should refer the representative to our General Counsel or our Chief Executive Officer.
 You also should preserve all materials, including documents and e-mails that might relate to any pending or reasonably possible investigation.

 Employees, officers and directors must also agree to make prompt, full and complete disclosure to the Company and to assign to the Company the entire, worldwide right, title and interest in and to any and all inventions, developments, concepts or ideas made or conceived (either alone or jointly) by an employee, officer or director during the term of or in connection with employment at the Company, which are made or conceived on the time of, or at the expense of, or with materials or labor supplied by the Company.
 Such intellectual property shall include patentable and unpatentable inventions, implemented ideas or improvements.
 Personal use of such intellectual property or a transfer of such intellectual property to a third party is a violation of this Code of Business Conduct and Ethics.